DOS Game Compatibility Notes

 On EGA displays, it was possible to set the overscan border (outside of the main drawable area) to one of the 16 colors, similarly to comparable features in many 8-bit microcomputers of the 1980s.
 Some later display adapters did not maintain support for this, and it is also not currently emulated in DOSBox, although it was not widely used and rarely for critical information.
 The following games are known to have used it:

 - Crystal Caves (red border if there are crystals left, turns green when all are collected)

 - Catacomb 3D (cyan border normally, flashes purple when taking damage)

 - Catacomb Abyss (black border normally, flashes red when taking damage and yellow if a treasure is destroyed)

 - Catacomb 3D Adventures trilogy (border flashes to indicate damage and item destruction, Apocalypse uses a white flash as a secret hint)

-- Commander Keen (purely cosmetic?
-Episode 1 flashes the border when a Vorticon is killed)
+- Commander Keen Episode 1 (cyan border, brown flash when a Vorticon is killed)